+Dismissal

-Dismissal 2:00 p.m. - 2:15 p.m.
-Extended Care Early Arrival 8:00 a.m. - 8:45 a.m.
+2:00 p.m. - 2:15 p.m.

-Extended Care Preschool Programming and Gradual Pick-Up 2:15 p.m. - 5:30 p.m.
+2:15 p.m. - 5:30 p.m.

 Facilities

 Will Smith Zoo School was awarded LEED Platinum certification from the U.S. Green Building Council, the first for a preschool in the country and second in the world.
 LEED stands for Leadership in Energy and Environmental Design and LEED Platinum certification is the highest certification available.
 To earn the certification, a project must earn 80 or more points from the council's rating system.
 The campus was rated on sustainability, water efficiency, energy and atmosphere, materials and resource, indoor environmental quality, and innovation and design process.
 The renovated campus opened in January 2018 and was designed by Lake Flato and built by Guido Construction.
 Mission Solar gifted the campus with solar panels which were installed by GoSmart Solar.